C2H2bb/EEG-based-emotion-recognition/README.md

 Creates plots to visualize the EEG data for better understanding:
 - Time Series for EEG Channel FP1: Represents the EEG signals over time for the `FP1` channel.

+### Data Analysis Highlights

+- **EEG Signal Visualization**: Includes time series representation of EEG channels (e.g., FP1).
+- **Frequency Band Analysis**: Examines EEG signals across different frequency bands (delta, theta, alpha, beta, gamma).

+## Results

+Our experimental results showcase the effectiveness of both 3D CNN and 4D CRNN models:

+- The 3D CNN model achieved a maximum accuracy of approximately 78%.
+- The 4D CRNN model reached an accuracy of up to 95%, with an average of 81.9%.

+## Conclusion

+The study introduces effective frameworks for EEG-based emotion recognition, demonstrating their potential in various affective computing applications.
+Future research may focus on model optimization for real-time applications and integration of more diverse data.

 ## References